FedPop: Federated Population-based Hyperparameter Tuning: Federated Hyperparmater Tuning

 \textbf{Limitations:} These baseline methods exhibit two limitations when adapted to FL applications: First, as shown in Figure \ref{fig:comparefig}, their numbers of HP-configurations, as well as the HP values, are pre-defined and remain fixed throughout the tuning process.
 Second, these baseline methods are "static" and no active tuning is executed inside each tuning process.
-Specifically, the model evaluation results are only obtained and utilized after $R_c$ communication rounds.
+In other words, the model evaluation results are only obtained and utilized after a specific number of communication rounds.
 Therefore, we propose \texttt{FedPop}, a population-based tuning algorithm that updates the HP-configurations via evolutionary update algorithms.
-As a result of its high efficiency, it experiments the largest number of HP-vectors among all methods (Table \ref{tab:numhps}).
-We introduce \texttt{FedPop} in the following section.
+As a result of its high efficiency, it experiments the largest number of HP-vectors among all methods (Table \ref{tab:numhps}), which is introduced in the following.